venkatesh-hyper/customer-churn-prediction/README.md

    streamlit run app.py

 ## details
--As a recent graduate, I have gained valuable experience through various projects.
+- As a recent graduate, I have gained valuable experience through various projects.
--This particular project serves as a learning endeavor, where I aim to understand the intricacies of churn, -the factors that contribute to churn, and the role of machine learning in identifying churn patterns.
+- This particular project serves as a learning endeavor, where I aim to understand the intricacies of churn,
+- the factors that contribute to churn, and the role of machine learning in identifying churn patterns.Currently,
--Currently, I am actively seeking employment opportunities that will allow me to effectively apply my acquired experience.
+- I am actively seeking employment opportunities that will allow me to effectively apply my acquired experience.

 ## contact details